 As much as we love Elementor, errors sometimes occur while loading the plugin.
 One of the common errors is the “Preview Could Not Be Loaded” Error.
+This is THE top error that occurs with Elementor and Elementor Pro.
+But don’t fret, almost always, this can be fixed.

 It basically tells you the plugin failed to load with no additional information.
 This could be really frustrating for users.
 Especially when it was working fine just a minute ago.